LetsWrappIt/VsCommandBuddy/docs/pathfixing.md

 The pathfix solution can only be applied in situations where we it is safe to assume the value is actually a name of a Directory.

 #### The `cwd` field
-The `cwd` field on the command definition is an example where this is the case.
+The `cwd` field in the command definition is an example where the value can be assumed to be a path of a directory.
 PathFixing is applied here.

 `"cwd" : "$(BaseDir)..\\output\\"`

 Resolves to:

 `"cwd" : "c:\\projects\webprojects\\output\\"`

-#### User defined macros with names ending with Dir
+#### User defined macros with macronames ending with Dir
 Another place where we can apply the PathFix is in the [user defined macros](macros.md) with names ending in Dir (casesensitive!).
 Expanding on the first example: